 The words “few” and “some” can sometimes be complicated and confusing.
 Many people tend to interchange while using them as they almost hold the same meaning.
-But one should realize that they can be similar, but they are not the same.
+But one should realize that they can be similar but not the same.

-“Few” and “some” are both quantifiers and determiners that generally tend to indicate something that is small in number.
-While they both are applicable when referring to a small collection or basically a plural number, they have some differences in their usage.
+“Few” and “some” are quantifiers and determiners that generally indicate something small in number.
+While they are both applicable when referring to a small collection or basically a plural number, their usage has some differences.

-Let us discuss them and understand where exactly do they stand different and how.
+Let us discuss them and understand where exactly they stand and how.